Fujifilm X-E3 versus Canon M6

 |Fujifilm X-E2S (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/60p||-||-||-||-|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-E3 provides a higher video resolution than the M6.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-E3 provides a higher video resolution than the M6.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-E3 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M6 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Fujifilm X-E3 and Canon M6 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Fujifilm X-E3 and Canon M6 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-E3 (⇒ rgt)||2360||no||3.0||1040||fixed||YES||4000||8.0||no||no|